Six Tips for Writing Effective Exhibit Labels

 • In a museum or gallery, display items have been removed from their human connection.
 You’ll want to reconnect them for the visitor.

-• Humor is very subjective, so avoid putting jokes in the actual text.
+• Humor is very subjective, so avoid including jokes in the text.
 What is funny to one person can be embarrassing, even offensive, to another.
-A wry comment or an anecdote can easily bridge the differences.
+A wry comment or anecdote can easily bridge the differences.

 • Connect the past to the present, the unfamiliar to the familiar.
 Relate the object to present-day concerns such as disability or ethnicity.